 Essentially none.
 The only practical exception is for an attractive nuisance.
 For example, a child drawn to a neighbor’s water slide and the neighbor fails to gate off access to it.

-How do you establish the at-faulty party had actual knowledge of a dangerous condition?
+How do you establish actual or constructive knowledge of a dangerous condition?

-Establishing that the at-fault store or establishment had actual knowledge of a dangerous condition in a premises liability claim is often difficult.
+Establishing that the at-fault store or establishment had actual knowledge of a dangerous condition in a Dallas slip and fall claim is often difficult.
 It is not impossible though.
 Below are some situations where actual knowledge could be alleged:

 - Employee Statements: If an employee admits they knew about the dangerous condition prior to your fall.